Ho139523/Skin-Factor/README.md

 8. auto-py-to-exe (to convert .py file to .exe)

 skin.py is the file in which all the calculations are done in the form of Object Oriented Programming.
-A class is built named Skin inside which there are multiple functions each of which refer to the calculation of a specific sort of skin.
+A class is built named Skin inside which there are multiple functions each of which refers to the calculation of a specific sort of skin.

 we have used this class in the GUI.py in the form of a library with the code below:

 >> from skin import *

+we have also used numpy and sqlite packages. instead of saving the constants we've added them in the form of a table using sqlite. the perforation skin constants image is shown in the calculation section below

 ## Calcuations